davidphilipbarr/Sweep/README.md

 To build a Sweep you will need:

 * 2x promicro compatible boards or 2 nice!nanos.
-* Sweep 2 controllers face down, if you want to flip, match the raw pin to the controller.
+* Sweep 2 controllers face down.
 * 34 choc switches
 * 2x reset switches (optional)
 * Some little rubber feet/bumpers